 Which pattern the Bobcat uses depends on several factors, including its mood, age, and the availability of food.

 They also have feeding trails and travel trails.

-The feeding trail is the path that the bobcat uses to get to its food, while the travel trail is the route that the bobcat takes between different areas.
+The feeding trail is the path that the bobcat uses to get to its food, while the other trail is the route that the bobcat travels between different areas.